snakemode/depict-it/readme.md

   }
 ```

-There are two things to pay close attention to here - firstly that we update the property `this.serverState` whenever an incoming message has a property called `serverState` on it - our clients use this to keep a local copy of whatever the `host` says its state is, and we'll use this to bind to our UI later.

-Then there's our switch on `message.kind` - the type of message we're receiving.

-In this case, we only actually care about our `connection-acknowledged` message, updating our `this.state.status` property to `acknowledged` once we receive one.
+There are two things to pay close attention to here - firstly that we update the property `this.serverState` whenever an incoming message has a property called `serverState` on it.
+Clients use this to keep a local copy of whatever the `host` says its state is, and we'll use this to bind to our UI later.
+Secondly, there is a switch on `message.kind` - the type of message we're receiving.
+In this case, we only actually care about the `connection-acknowledged` message, updating the `this.state.status` property to `acknowledged` once we receive one.

 There are a few commented lines in this code that we'll discuss later on.

 ## P2PServer

-Our `P2PServer` class hardly differs from the client.

-It contains a constructor that creates an empty `this.state` object
+The [`P2PServer`](P2PServer.js) class hardly differs from the client.
+It contains a constructor that creates an empty `this.state` object:

 ```js
 export class P2PServer {